lydiandy/vsql/README.md

 ```

-all the sql statement can be found in test directory
+all the sql statement can be found in example or test directory

 ### select